Tight Bounds for Connectivity and Set Agreement in Byzantine Synchronous Systems: Connectivity Upper Bound

 \section{Connectivity Upper Bound}

+Informally, if the adversary displays Byzantine behavior early in the execution, then in a synchronous, full-information protocol, subsequent communication among the non-faulty processes can reveal the identities of the Byzantine processes, using simple techniques inspired from \cite{BazziNeiger01,Bracha,SriTouRB}.
+Instead, it behooves the adversary to postpone malicious behavior to the very last round, where it cannot detected.

-Say that non-faulty processes start the computation with inputs in $V = \set{v_0, \ldots, v_d}$, with some $d \ge k$ and $t \ge k \ge 1$.
-In order to prove our upper bound, we consider the following admissible execution imposed by the adversary.
+Say that non-faulty processes start the computation with inputs in $V = \set{v_0, \ldots, v_d}$, \emph{arbitrarily} assigned, with some $d \ge k$ and $t \ge k \ge 1$.
+To prove our upper bound, we show how the adversary can impose a particular admissible execution that preserves high connectivity in the protocol complex.